bartdesmet/csharplang/spec/statements.md

 >
 > ***TODO***
 > * C# 7 adds scoped locals to the bound node, due to declaration expressions.
 These would be passed to the `DoInfo` factory method as a fourth argument supplied with the result of the `ScopeInfo` factory method.
+> * Decide if we should make the factory methods reflect the language construct using grammar lingo (`Do`) or make them a concatenation of keywords involve (`DoWhile`).

 ### The for statement